"Genealogy: Where you confuse the dead and irritate the living."

 "There is no king who has not had a slave among his ancestors, and no slave who has not had a king among his."
 (Helen Keller)

-"Gateway ancestor" is a term of art in modern North American genealogy, generally referring to an immigrant ancestor, usually (but not always) alive in the 17th century, who is provably descended from a large number of pre-1500 Europeans, almost all of whom are liable to have been gentry or aristocracy because those tend to be the individuals of whom older records survive.
+"Gateway ancestor" is a term of art in modern North American genealogy, generally referring to an immigrant ancestor, usually (but not always) alive in the 17th century, who is provably descended from a large number of pre-1500 Europeans, almost all of whom are liable to have been gentry or aristocracy because those tend to be the individuals for whom older records survive.
 (It was only in the 1550s that England began requiring parishes to keep records of all baptisms, marriages, and burials.)
 The actual fact, of course, is that almost everyone in modern North America (including black people, Jews, Muslims, and members of other minority groups) is descended at some point from what Patrick calls the "Great Medieval Cloud," i.e., that aforementioned cluster of several thousand pre-1500 mostly upper-class Europeans whose biographical details are known to us.
 Having a known "gateway ancestor" probably doesn't mean you have more "noble blood" (a silly concept at any rate) than the random person next to you on the bus; it means only that you're one of the people lucky enough to have some idea of one of the specific paths of your descent from the Great Medieval Cloud.
 As this explainer demonstrates, there's absolutely nothing special about it; we really are all descended from Charlemagne.
 We're also all descended from millions of everyday people whose identities we'll never know.

 Teresa has four canonical "gateway ancestors":